 Coles’s primary responsibilities are oversight of football concessions, outdoor facilities, community outreach and engagement, the Student Athlete Advisory Committee, athletic communications, ticketing, marketing, sales, promotions, licensing, spirit groups, and game day management.
-He also serves as a sport liaison for eleven of seventeen sports.
+He has also served as a sport liaison for eleven of seventeen sports.

-An active community minded individual, Coles is heavily involved in a number of organizations and committees.
+An active community minded individual, Coles has been heavily involved in a number of organizations and committees.
 Coles serves the Big Rapids Jaycees, Paint Big Rapids Pink Committee, Big Rapids Community Tennis Association, Bulldog Beginnings Committee, Homecoming Committee, and others.
-He has chaired the Downtown Fall Festival Parade and the 4th of July Parade.
-Coles also sits on numerous GLIAC committees.
+He has chaired the Downtown Fall Festival Parade and the area's 4th of July Parade.
+Coles also has sat on numerous GLIAC committees.